 |

+| How Much Life Insurance Do I Need?
 Most people are grossly underinsured when it comes to life insurance.
 The average person purchases about 4 to 5

 times their annual income in life insurance, shoves the policy in a drawer and feels good about it.
 I am not